LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 This is essential for the subsequent temperature deviation tests in order to obtain comparable measurement results.

 The setup is placed and pre-wired in the temperature chamber 24 hours before the series of measurements are carried out.
-The insulated housing of a *Voron 2.4* 3D printer, which has a separately controlled internal heating system, is used as the temperature chamber.
+The insulated housing of a *Voron 2.4* 3D printer, which has a separately controlled internal equipped heating system, is used as the temperature chamber.
 To verify the temperature, an additional thermometer *VC-7055BT* is placed on the base plate.
 A *10mm* thick *PTFE* insulation plate is placed between the floor and the sensor base plate to prevent direct and uneven heating of the base plate by the heated floor.